 To be eligible to register at the practice, you must live within the practice catchment area.

-If you are within our boundary and would like to join Waterfield House Surgery please could you download and complete the forms below.
+If you are within our boundary and would like to join Waterfield House Surgery please register online here: https://gp-registration.nhs.uk/G82155.
+We will need child immunisation details for registration of child upto age 5 which can be dropped at the reception

 Once registered you will be able to make appointments – please allow at least one week.

 If you need an online access to your record (inclluding ordering prescription online), we will need an ID proof before we provide online access.
 Please bring this at the reception desk.

 If you are on regular repeat medication, please bring in copy of the repeat prescription.
 Please note that we DO NOT issue repeat (on-going) Benzodiazepine or Z-drug prescription.
 If you take this type of medication and wish to register with us will be offered a gradual reduction programme.
 Agreement with this policy is a strict requirement for registration with the practice.

 Your Named GP

 The surgery provides all patients with a named GP who will have overall responsibility for the care and support that our surgery provides to them.

 We need to divide our patients evenly between all of our doctors, so they can manage their workload.